Use --proxy-server for the proxy host

 When to restart the browser

-Restart for hard proxy rotation, major credential changes, and any test where you must prove a new exit.
-Keep the browser for one sticky account flow.
-Mixing those two goals causes the classic bug where the code says it rotated but Chromium is still using an old connection.
+Restart for hard proxy rotation, major credential changes, and any test where you must prove a new exit, and keep the browser alive for the length of one sticky account flow.
+Mixing those two goals causes the classic bug where the code says it rotated while Chromium quietly kept using an old connection.

-For queue workers, treat the browser as part of the proxy assignment.
-A task gets a proxy label, a browser instance, and a retry budget.
-When the task ends, close the browser.
-That costs startup time, but it makes rotation honest.
+For queue workers, the cleanest model treats the browser as part of the proxy assignment: a task gets a proxy label, a browser instance, and a retry budget, and the browser closes when the task ends.
+That costs some startup time, but it makes rotation honest.

 Puppeteer proxy FAQ

 Where do proxy credentials go in Puppeteer?
-Put the proxy host in --proxy-server.
-Put credentials in page.authenticate() before navigation.
+Put the proxy host in --proxy-server and the credentials in page.authenticate() before the first navigation.

 Can Puppeteer rotate proxies per request?
 Not cleanly at the browser tunnel level.
 For hard rotation, use a fresh browser or a fresh isolated task boundary.

 Why does Puppeteer still use the old proxy?
-Chromium can keep sockets open.
-Close the browser between hard rotations.
+Chromium keeps sockets open and reuses them, so close the browser between hard rotations.

 Why does auth slow down Puppeteer?
 The authentication path uses request interception behind the scenes, which can affect throughput.